9 Things To Consider When Planning A Kitchen

 If you are carrying out a full-scale renovation, it's a great time to install underfloor heating.
 It is an investment to install, however wet underfloor heating is cheaper to run than conventional radiators given the lower temperature required (electric underfloor heating will cost too much to run).

 If you don't want underfloor heating then have a think about the positioning of the radiators.
 Keep them near the dining area rather than in the centre of the kitchen.
-If you don't have much wall space, consider installing tall wall radiators for a modern look.
+If you don't have much wall space, consider installing tall wall radiators.

-Have a good think about which appliances you use regularly and make sure you have the sockets in the right place.
+Have a good think about which appliances you use regularly and make sure you have the sockets in the right place when planning a kitchen.
 Many people now incorporate a pop up socket into the island unit, which can include a USB charger.

 Make sure electric points are spread out around the kitchen so that you don't have too many appliances clustered together.
-Countertop cabinets are currently a popular choice where you can keep your electric points and appliances hidden behind the cupboard when you are not using them.
+Countertop cabinets are a great choice where you can keep your electric points and appliances hidden behind the cupboard when you are not using them.

 Also carefully consider the materials that you use throughout the kitchen.
 If you have a young family then go for flooring such as vinyl that will take a lot of wear and not mark or stain - they are also softer so work well if you have small toddlers falling over!
-If you love cooking, choose a worktop that is low maintenance and non-porous - don't choose marble as you will have to continuously clean it!
+If you love cooking, choose a worktop that is low maintenance and non-porous - don't choose marble as you will have to continuously clean it (however beautiful it looks)!